 “Meant to?”
 Burt stood.
-“So why doesn’t God make it so the kid runs away to a safe place?
-An aunt’s house or a grandparent?
-Why can’t kids learn from THAT?
-Why do they have to die?”
+“So why doesn’t God make the kid runs away to a safe place?
+An aunt’s or a grandparent house?
+Why can’t kids learn from THAT?”
+Burt stood.
+“Why do they have to die?”

 “Why does it bother you that I say yes?”

 Burt sat again.
 “It bothers me that people just sign their lives over to someone or something they don’t really know exists.
-That people take orders from a book written thousands of years ago without knowing for sure if it’s right or where it came from.”
+That people take orders from a book written thousands of years ago without knowing for sure if it’s right or even where it came from.”

 “That’s not what bothers you.”
-Clara’s eyes opened.
+Her eyes opened.
 She angled her neck to find his eyes.
-“No. What bothers you is that I’m at peace with where I’m going.
+“What bothers you is that I’m at peace with where I’m going.
 And you are freaked out because you have no clue where you are going.”

 “In the ground,” he said.
 “We are both going in the ground.
 Worm food.
 That’s where we all go.”

 “That’s where you hope we go,” she answered.
-“Because the way you lived your life, with such disregard for God, you hope it’s just worm food.
+“Because the way you probably lived your life, with such disregard for God, you hope it’s just worm food.
 Otherwise, you will have a tough time explaining yourself.”

 “Not guilt,” she said.
 “Fear.
 You lived your life with your comfort of free will.
 You loved the unknown of doing what you wanted, when you wanted, how you wanted.
 But now that you’re facing death, the unknown scares the shit out of you.”
-It was Clara’s turn to point at him.
+It was Faith’s turn to point at him.

 “You didn’t live your life at all,” he growled.
 “You lived a scripted life spelled out for you in the Bible.
-You were just a robot following God’s orders.
+You were just a robot following an imaginary God’s orders.
 You barely had a life at all.
 Was it worth it?”